Mint vs. Personal Capital: How Do the Finance Platforms Compare?

-To me, Mint and Personal Capital are similar tools aimed at people in different parts of their financial journey.
-That is to say that, if you’re big on building a budget and getting notifications about your spending, Mint is probably the more comprehensive option.
+To me, Mint and Personal Capital are similar tools that are actually aimed at people in different parts of their financial journey.
+That is to say that, if you’re big on building a budget and getting notifications about your spending, Mint is probably the more comprehensive option even as its age begins to show.
 However, for those looking to grow their wealth and keep better tabs on their investment portfolios, Personal Capital seems to better support those goals.
 Therefore, Personal Capital has pulled ahead of Mint in my everyday life and become my go-to financial hub.

-At the same time I do feel the need to mention that I do still actively use both applications, as can you.
+At the same time I do feel the need to mention that I do still actively use both applications.
 Despite the two services bearing similarities and some overlapping features there are certainly enough differences between them that make them both worthy in their own right.
 So, while I may use one more than the other these days, I’d recommend giving each a shot to discover which you ultimately prefer.

 Also published on Medium.